MSc Molecular Neuroscience

 The MSc will appeal to graduates looking to progress to PhD study as well as those with medical training who want to diversify into research.
 You could also move on to a career in industry, the health service, science communication or clinical trials coordination.

-Although part-time study is available, this needs to be discussed with the programme director.
+Part-time study is available, but this needs to be discussed with the programme director.

 - UK: full-time